Who We are:

 How It Works:

 Each member of the group donates at least $100 each year, with the goal of raising a total of $10,000 for wildlife conservation.
 Each year if, as a group, we raise more than our $10,000 goal, this extra generosity is set aside into an Emerging Female Leader fund to support one or more internship positions at Rocky Mountain Wild.
+(You can even schedule your donation for $10 per month for the next 10 months.)

 And, the fun part…